 How do I get to Machu Picchu from the Sacred Valley?

-From Cusco, you will travel in a private van until Ollantaytambo, visiting several Inca sites and local markets.
-From Ollantaytambo, you will take a 1.5 hours train to Aguas Calientes, where you will spend the nights in a hotel.
+From Cusco, you will travel in a private van to Ollantaytambo, visiting several Inca sites and local markets.
+From Ollantaytambo, you will take a 1.5-hour train to Aguas Calientes, where you will spend the nights in a hotel.

 On the second day, you will board the bus to Machu Picchu and explore the citadel.